-If you wish to close off a non-standard doorway, and avoid the inconvenience of a hinged door, a pocket door might offer a stylish solution.
-In this case, our clients had used a curtain to separate their dining room from the hallway.
+If you want to close off a non-standard doorway, and avoid the inconvenience of a hinged door, a pocket door might be the right choice for you.
+In this case, our clients had hung a curtain to separate their dining room from the hallway.
 The opening was 1145mm wide by 2090mm high

-We suggested a pocket door in a style which suited our overall plan for an art deco look for the space.
+We suggested a pocket door in a style which suited our art deco design for the space.
 This included a new oak parquet floor, and bespoke coat storage.

 Pocket Doors and Sliding Doors